GadeerYousif/Book-Store/README.txt

 This is a basic bookstore app.
 You can find the logins for the application in the text files.
-Depending on your screen size, the UI may look abit weird, just pres esc and resize the window and it should fix it.
+Depending on your screen size, the UI may look abit unusual, just press esc and resize the window and it should fix it.